Berwick Music Series (BMS) is organised by Berwick-upon-Tweed Educational Association, in association with artistic director, Prof. Michael Worboys.

 The aim of BMS is to celebrate classical and contemporary music played by small ensembles, such as string quartets.
 BMS features established and recent music played by nationally and internationally known performers.
 There is also the opportunity to showcase work by composers from the North East.

-The venue for the series is Berwick Watchtower Gallery, 79 West End, Tweedmouth, Berwick upon Tweed, TD15 2HE.
+The principal venue for the series is Berwick Watchtower Gallery, 79 West End, Tweedmouth, Berwick upon Tweed, TD15 2HE.